2 tablespoons olive oil

 Cover the pot and reduce the heat to medium-low.
 Simmer very gently, stirring occasionally, until the tomatoes are very tender, about 1 hour.
 Uncover and continue simmering, stirring occasionally, until the sauce has reduced and thickened slightly, about 1 1/2 hours longer.
 Season the sauce to taste with salt and pepper.

 Just before serving, cook the fettuccine in a large pot of boiling salted water until al dente, stirring constantly, about 3 minutes.
 Lift the pasta from the water and transfer it to the sauce; reserve the pasta water.
-Using a carving fork, toss the pasta well to combine with the sauce and season it to taste with salt and pepper, adding a little of the reserved pasta water, if necessary, to thin out the sauce.
+Using tongs, toss the pasta well to combine with the sauce and season it to taste with salt and pepper, adding a little of the reserved pasta water, if necessary, to thin out the sauce.